the fresh films reviews

 Review

-Wooden acting, a blatantly biased political agenda, and a series of corny cuts and compositions (especially a number of flashbacks) make this sequel to Death Wish an even more flawed film than the original.
-And to make things even more ludicrous, Paul Kersey suddenly finds himself bereaved of his loved ones once again - in the most brutal, senseless (and constructed) manner, by a crowd acting and looking like rabid dancers from a contemporary Michael Jackson music video.
+Wooden acting, a blatantly biased political agenda, and a series of corny cuts and compositions (especially a number of flashbacks) make this sequel to Death Wish a flawed copycat of the original.
+And to make things even more ludicrous, Paul Kersey suddenly finds himself bereaved of his loved ones once again – in the most brutal, senseless (and constructed) manner, by a crowd acting and looking like rabid dancers from a contemporary Michael Jackson music video.
 Needless to say, there aren't any real humans in this story, but the production team of Winner/Globus/Golan don't seem to need any, as long as they've got a handful of shootouts lined up.
 These offer real blood and some spastic dying, and after a while, the film's drive does get you somewhat caught up in Paul Kersey's one-eye worldview.
 If in the end you want all those punks dead, I guess you can say the film has succeeded.
 The abrasive score is by Led Zeppelin guitarist Jimmy Page.

 Copyright © 05.06.2013 Fredrik Gunerius Fevang